Abortion in the District of Columbia: Statistics

-Abortion rights views and activities
+Abortion-rights views and activities

 Organizations

-An advocacy organization called Catholics for Choice (CFC) was founded in 1973 to support the availability of abortion, stating that this position is compatible with Catholic teachings particularly with "primacy of conscience" and the importance of the laity in shaping church law.
+An advocacy organization called Catholics for Choice (CFC) was founded in 1973 to support the availability of abortion, stating that this position is compatible with Catholic teachings particularly with primacy of conscience and the importance of the laity in shaping church law.

 EMILY's List was founded in the District of Columbia in 1985.
-One of its goals was to try to support more female candidates that supported pro-abortion rights positions.
+One of its goals was to try to support more female candidates that supported abortion-rights positions.

 Activities

 In October 1984, CFC (then Catholics for a Free Choice) placed an advertisement, signed by over one hundred prominent Catholics, including nuns, in the New York Times.
-The advertisement, called A Catholic Statement on Pluralism and Abortion contested claims by the Church hierarchy that all Catholics opposed abortion rights, and said that "direct abortion ... can sometimes be a moral choice."
+The advertisement, called A Catholic Statement on Pluralism and Abortion contested claims by the Church hierarchy that all Catholics opposed abortion-rights, and said that "direct abortion ... can sometimes be a moral choice."
 The Holy See initiated disciplinary measures against some of the nuns who signed the statement, sparking controversy among American Catholics, and intra-Catholic conflict on the abortion issue remained news for at least two years in the United States.

 Protests

+Since 2017 there has been an annual Women's March in Washington DC in January, the weekend of the anniversary of Roe v.
+Wade.